jethrodaniel/msh/readme.md

 rake spec:help          # dump results from `help` builtin to text files for specs
 ```

-run `./bin/console` to load up msh in a REPL.
+Run `./bin/console` to load up msh in a REPL.

 ### testing